samtools/hts-specs/htsget.md

 * add a mechanism to request reads from more than one ID at a time (e.g. for a trio)
 * allow clients to provide a suggested data block size to the server
-* add POST support (if and when request sizes get large)
 * [dglazer] add a way to request reads in GA4GH binary format [^d] (e.g. fmt=proto)

 ## Existing clarification suggestions